General Program Requirements:

 The dissertation is an original study that makes a significant and publishable contribution to the field.
-It should demonstrate a thorough knowledge of the theoretical and empirical literature of the area of investigation.
+It should demonstrate a thorough knowledge of the theoretical and empirical literature in the area of investigation.
 It should also be of sound and rigorous methodology.
 Original research of quality appropriate for publication in a first-tier national journal is expected.

 Graduate School guidelines for announcing the defense are followed.
-Notice is given through postings, email, and listserv announcements.
+Notice is given through postings, email and listserv announcements.
 The defense lasts two hours.